diovisgood/diovisgood.github.io/_posts/2022-11-20-online-ads-is-complicated.md

 ### A User Opens a Webpage...

 Imagine, a user opens a webpage in a browser.
+You can change it to: "a user launches a game on a smartphone" - the mechanics for displaying an advertisement is the same.

+> Disclaimer: the mechanics for YouTube advertisement is different.

 It often happens so, that a website owner may decide to monetize his website traffic.
 Especially when content there is useful and website is popular.